What is the difference between Shared Hosting and Dedicated server

 With a Shared server you’ll share resources, such as data, CPU time, memory and disk space.
 You can find more details in Acceptable Use Policy and Terms Of Service.
 All our Shared servers have CloudLinux OS installed.
 It helps to limit the amount of resources each client can use.
 CloudLinux keeps each client in an isolated, secure environment called a Lightweight Virtual Environment (LVE).
 You may find more information on LVE here.

 If you have a website that receives massive volume of traffic, Dedicated server is the best choice.
 If you have a Shared hosting account and you reach the resource limits, the upgrade to the next available plan is required, as this is the only method to add more resources to your account.
-If you have a Dedicated server, you may order more bandwidth and port speed for an additional price.
+If you have a Dedicated server, you may order more bandwidth for an additional price.

 We value the hard work our clients put in to their projects and care for the security of our servers.
 We have an effective firewall system along with a set of other server security applications and programs installed on our Shared servers.
 Still, a lot of security issues may come from within your own website code, control panel settings, malicious files uploaded etc. You may find some tips on how to keep your account secured here